Kennyfergy/challenge-SQL-join/README.md

 ## Entity Relationship Diagram (ERD)
 See a diagram of the available entities and their relationships. https://docs.google.com/drawings/d/1eA7JJtCVDL0K45aVzbxIUrgWXHoKY5vv1jAhssC2c1A/edit

-NOTE: Remember that a many-to-many relationship requires a join table, so the entities in the diagram may be missing some actual tables.
-Explore the tables in your database.

 ## GitHub repo
 1. Create a file called “joins-solution.sql”.
 You will store your responses to the exercise questions here.
 NOTE: This is merely a text file with a .sql extension.